awsdocs/aws-lambda-developer-guide/doc_source/lambda-edge.md

 ![\[Conceptual graphic that shows how the CloudFront events that can trigger a Lambda function.\]](http://docs.aws.amazon.com/lambda/latest/dg/images/cloudfront-events-that-trigger-lambda-functions.png)

 **Note**
 Lambda@Edge supports a limited set of runtimes and features\.
-For details, see [Requirements and Restrictions on Lambda Functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-requirements-limits.html) in the Amazon CloudFront developer guide\.
+For details, see [Requirements and restrictions on Lambda functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-requirements-limits.html) in the Amazon CloudFront developer guide\.

 You can also generate responses to viewers without ever sending the request to the origin\.

-**Example CloudFront Message Event**
+**Example CloudFront message event**

 ```
 {